Syracuse University Tuition and Fees

 • SAT or ACT scores

-The deadline for Early Decision is November 15, with a decision given by December 16.
-The deadline for Early Decision II is January 5, with a decision given by mid-January.
-The deadline for Regular Decision is January 5, with a decision given by late March.
+The deadline for Early Decision applications is November 15, with admission notifications starting in late December.
+The deadline for Early Decision II applications is January 5, with admission notifications starting in mid-January.
+The application deadline for Regular Decision is January 5, with admission notifications by late March.

 SAT and ACT Scores

 Syracuse University currently does not require standardized test scores.
 But it still can be helpful to see the scores of other students.
-Here are the standardized test scores at the 25th and 75th percentile.
+Here are the standardized test scores at the 25th and 75th percentile for first-time students who enrolled in 2023.

 Subject